-1 100 100 Form of Proxy ar nd Absentee Voting Card for proxy-granting or absentee voting at the Ge ts registered office (Plaza Euskadi, 5, Bilbao), wit eneral Shareholders' Meeting of "Iberdrola, S.A.", which will be held on Friday th the ability to attend remotely.
-Holder(s): Number of shares / voting rights: Minimum number of shares to attend: 1 Incentive: €0.005 (gross) per share () Securities Account Number (CCV): ana mathron fau participation: telephone channel before 17 May (options 1 and 2).
-Commemorative gift for those who visit the shareholder in Options for participating prior to the Meeting (choose one).
-Scan the QR code of this card or go to votoiunta.iberdrola.c .
-Call the free phone number 900 100 019 and authenticate v.
-Visit the shareholder information desks at the places, on the Sign this card and send the original or a copy through yo (Junta2024@iberdrola.es), WhatsApp (+34 639 000 639) or You can vote by checking You can grant your proxy to an or the corporate website (www.iberdrola.com) or the enformation desks (option 3). b): com and register according to the instructions on the corporate website. yourself with the password indicated next to the QR code of this card. the dates and at the times to be announced on the corporate website. bur depositary or by post (apartado de correos 1.113, 48080 Bilbao), e-mai tills box.
-I grant my proxy to.
-LIIIS BOX. our prove representative will be the chairman of the Roard of Directors rour proxy representative will be the chairman of the Board of Directors. rour proxy representative will be the chairman of the Board of Directors.
-Signature of proxy representative (only if proxy representative sends the card): Signatu The for it out, i If you do not identify anyone, your of shareholder (only if using this card): If you do not identify anyone, your of shareholder (only if using this card): Signature of proxy representative (only if proxy representative
+Form of Proxy a nd Absentee Voting Card eneral Shareholders' Meeting of "Iberdrola, S.A.", which will be held on Friday ith the ability to attend remotely.
+Holder(s): Number of shares / voting rights: Minimum number of shares to attend: 1 Incentive: €0.0 005 (gross) per share () Securities Account Number (CCV): n no mtili con fin r participation: Prize drav telephone Commem Options for p Scan the (Call the fr Visit the s Sign this (w for 30 e-bikes channel before 12 orative gift for the participating prior QR code of this car ee phone number hareholder inform card and send the 7 May (options 1 and 2). ose who visit the shareholder in r to the Meeting (choose one rd or go to votojunta.lberdrola.
+900 100 019 and authenticate hation desks at the places, on ti e original or a copy through yo rs participating through the corporate website (www.iberdrola.com) or the nformation desks (option 3). ote by checking You can grant your proxy to an ny person, even if they are not a shareholder.
+If the proxy representative is not a e and ID (DNI) number below to identify them: I grant my proxy to: If you do not identify anyone, y your proxy representative will be the chairman of the Board of Directors.
+Signa If you do not identify anyone, y er (only if using this card): your proxy representative will be the chairman of the Board of Directors.
+Signature of proxy representative (only if proxy representative sends the card): The fc ture of sharehold orm for absentee v er (only if using this card): roting or giving voting instruction Signature of proxy representative (only if proxy representative The for it out, ture of sharehold orm for absentee v er (only if using this card): roting or giving voting instruction Signature of proxy representative (only if proxy representative sends the card):